harishankar0301/Covid_Vaccine_Alert/README.md

   <li>Telegram APIs, Telegram Bot</li>
 </ul>

+# Quick Start

+Before the first usage please run `npm install`.
+To start the function use the command `npm run start`.
 # Configurations
 <ul>
 <li>The district id in the API call can be changed to the desired district.</li>